hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Compared to Flask, FastAPI feels more opinionated, so I don't have to sort through 10 ways to do something when I'm prototyping.

-Since this is now a proper application, we should use an actual database.
-We opted for SQLite.
+Since there is now a lot more data manipulation, the application needs a proper database.
+We used for SQLite.
 It runs in-process, so it is easy to set up and use.
 We don't need to worry about setting up a database server, and we can easily back up the data.
 SQLite is not just a toy database as many tutorials might have you believe.
 Sure, it is not a big data OLAP framework, but it is perfectly fine for small to medium-sized applications.

-To keep things concise, we use FastAPI's extension for scheduling cron jobs, so everything runs within the app.
+To keep things concise, we use a FastAPI extension for scheduling cron jobs, so everything runs within the app.

 Optimization selects values for the switches for all 15-minute periods that we have data for starting from the next quarter-hour.
-We use conservative 15-minute periods to avoid overloading the manufacturer's API with too many requests, and to avoid too frequent changes in the power plant settings.
+We use conservative 15-minute periods to avoid overloading the power plant manufacturer's API with too many requests, and to prevent too frequent changes in the power plant settings.

-The whole application is in a very POC-like state, but we do have some observability.
-We collect logs in a file, and we have a
-Sentry webhook set up to notify us of any errors.
+The whole application is in an infant state, but we do have some observability.
+We collect logs to a file, and we have a Sentry webhook set up to notify us of any errors.

 The server's docker container runs on our tiny VPC instance.
-Originally, we wanted to make it accessible to a list of IPs, but we quickly learned that managing the whitelist would be a pain.
+Originally, we wanted to make it accessible to a list of IPs, but we quickly learned that managing the whitelist is just too much of a pain.
 Instead, we implemented a password authentication with Oauth2.
 It was a bit more work but it is more secure and user-friendly.
-The FastAPI's [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) has a great chapter on how to do it, and we were able to follow it almost verbatim.
+The FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) has a tutorial on how to do it, and we were able to follow it almost verbatim.

 We have bash scripts for deploying the app, building the docker image, and running it.
-All must currently be run locally, but using a proper CI/CD pipeline would be a good idea.
+All must currently be run manually, but using a proper CI/CD pipeline would be a good idea.

 As with the previous iteration, there are absolutely no tests!

-To conclude, the app is light years away from being production-ready.
+To conclude, the app is light years away from being production-ready, but it looks cool and does some pretty neat stuff.

-### Learnings & Next Steps
+### What's next
 We have come a long way since starting this series.
-We have an automated solution that does something and even non-programmers can inspect it.
+We have an automated solution that does something useful and even non-programmers can inspect it.

 There is a ton of things that we need to improve.
-To give you a taste: from the first few days of running the app, our approximation of consumption throughout the day is way off.
+To give you a taste: from the first few days of running the app, our approximation of consumption throughout the day seeems to be way off.
 We need to improve that.
 Stay tuned for the next update.